RVetas/DarkModeSwitcher/README.md

 This daemon will schedule turning Dark Mode in MacOS on/off

+# How to run compiled version?

+You have to download compiled version in *releases* tab and use `start_with_binary` script instead of `start` script.
+There is no more difference.

 ## How to run?

-Just print `./start` in your terminal.
+Just run `./start` in your terminal.

     1. App will build and replace executable in `/Applications`
     2. *.plist file will be copied to `$HOME/Library/LaunchAgents`